qutip/qutip-doc/guide/dynamics/dynamics-floquet.rst

 The noise spectral-density function of the environment is implemented as a Python callback function that is passed to the solver.
 For example:

->>> gamma1 = 0.1
+>>> gamma1 = 0.05
 >>> def noise_spectrum(omega):
+>>>     if omega>0:
 >>>         return 0.5 * gamma1 * omega/(2*pi)
+>>>     else:
+>>>         return 0

 The other parameters are similar to the :func:`qutip.mesolve` and :func:`qutip.mcsolve`, and the same format for the return value is used :class:`qutip.solver.Result`.
-The following example extends the example studied above, and uses :func:`qutip.floquet.fmmesolve` to introduce dissipation into the calculation
+The following example extends the example studied above, and uses :func:`qutip.floquet.fmmesolve` to introduce dissipation into the calculation.
+Notice that the Floquet-Markov master equation and the Lindblad master equation only match when the dissipation or the drive amplitude is turned off.

 .. plot:: guide/scripts/floquet_ex3.py
    :width: 4.0in